kitsunies/emoji.lua/README.md

 ## Manual

-Copy the [emoji](emoji) folder somewhere where your Lua interpreter will be able to find it and require it accordingly:
+Copy the [emoji.lua](emoji.lua) file somewhere where your Lua interpreter will be able to find it and require it accordingly:

 ```lua
 local emoji = require('emoji')